-FaceReader 9 uses a new and improved face finding and face modeling technique.
+FaceReader 10 uses a new and improved face finding and face modeling technique.
 It is more accurate and much faster and can better deal with rotations.
 See How does FaceReader work? for more information.
-As a result there are only three face models available now (the 'General' model, 'EastAsian' model and if you have Baby

-FaceReader, the 'Baby' model).
+As a result there are only three face models available now (the 'General' model, 'East-Asian' model and if you have Baby FaceReader, the 'Baby' model).
 The 'Children' model and the 'Elderly' model have become obsolete.

-Renewed Project Analysis Module
+Renewed Project Analysis design

-The Project Analysis Module has been re-designed.
-In addition to the basic facial expressions you can now also analyze Action Units, Custom Expressions, Heart rate and Heart rate variability.
-See The Project Analysis Module for more information.
-Please note that you need the Action Unit Module to measure Action Units and Custom Expressions and the Remote PPG Module to measure heart rate and heart rate variability.
+The Project Analysis section-has been re-designed.
+In addition to the basic facial expressions you can now also analyze Action Units, Custom Expressions, Heart rate, Heart rate variability, Respiration rate, and Expressions in the voice.
+See Project Analysis for more information.
+Please note that you need the Action Unit Module to measure Action Units and Custom Expressions, the Vital Signs Module to measure heart rate, heart rate variability, Respiration rate, and the Voice Analysis Module to measure expressions in the voice.

-The Project Analysis Module is now also available for Baby FaceReader.
+Project Analysis is now also available for Baby FaceReader.